kingwixly/Multi-Missile/README.md

 # Multi-Missile
 Multi-Missile, also known as Multi-Missile Addon Pack, is my personal addition of several missiles, real and fictional, to Nuclear Option.
-Missile statistics are highly accurate, but still balanced enough to be playable.
+Missile statistics are accurate and semi-realistic, but still balanced enough to be playable.
-Multi-Missile is not currently publicly released.
-The mod is still in the works, but expect a release in the coming few days.
+Multi-Missile is released!
 # Dependencies:
 [Blueprinter](https://github.com/nikkorap/NOBlueprinter-Releases/releases/latest) - Latest